avafinger/nanopi-a64-firmware/readme.md

 Instructions
 ------------

-    - Requirements
+Requirements:

-	We need a linux box
+	- We need a linux box

-	Install md5sum
+	- Install md5sum

-	PSU with at least 2A
+	- PSU with at least 2.5A

-	Good SD CARD, 8GB minimum (find a good and trusted brand) Good USB card reader (make sure you have a trusted USB card reader)
+	- Good SD CARD, 8GB minimum (find a good and trusted brand)

+	- Good USB card reader (make sure you have a trusted USB card reader)

 Assuming we have an USB card reader and our device is /dev/sdX where X is a letter [b,c..] and in our example (change to your letter) my device is 'c', /dev/sdc.

-- Clone our nanopi-a64-firmware
+Clone our nanopi-a64-firmware

 	git clone https://github.com/avafinger/nanopi-a64-firmware